Design right and registration

 You can file applications for registered community designs at the European Union Intellectual Property Office (EUIPO).
 You have to make them within 12 months of the design first being made available to the public within the EU.

-See how to register a design or read EUIPO's guidance on registered community designs.
 For design protection overseas, see how to register designs internationally under the Hague System.